openai/chz/docs/21_post_init.md

 If I were to rewrite `chz` from scratch, I would do things a little bit differently here (and I may yet change some of this stuff).
-In a tale as old as time, I ended up where we are today via a several changes over in response to various things over a long period of time.
+In a tale as old as time, I ended up where we are today via a several changes in response to several things over a period of several years.
 I have one more big change planned at some point.

+Most notably, chz sort of predates PEP 681.
+E.g. the `X_` stuff that is most incompatible with PEP 681 was made inconvenient (it used to be `隐_`), but these things proved useful and I relented.

 ### No `__post_init__`